AreTaj/Migraine-Navigator/README.md

 # Migraine Log

 This project is a Tkinter-based GUI application for logging and analyzing migraine occurrences.
-It allows users to input migraine instance details, view logged entries, and perform analysis on the data with the goal of facilitating forecasting based on machine learning algorithms.
+It allows users to input migraine instance details, view logged entries, and perform analysis and predict future migraines based on machine learning algorithms.

 ## Features

 - **Input Frame**: Allows users to input details about their migraines, including date, time, pain level, medication, dosage, triggers, notes, and location.
 - **View Frame**: Displays the logged migraine entries in a tabular format.
 - **Analysis Frame**: Provides graphical analysis of the migraine data, including migraine days per month, migraine days per year, and medication usage.
+- **Prediction Frame**: Predicts the likelihood of a migraine based on the user's accumulated migraine frequency data, as well as current and historical weather data using a trained machine learning model.

 ## Requirements